AmigaPorts/libSDL12/README-AMIGA.md

 * check if enough memory is here before allocbitmap, so it handle low memory situitions better now.

 ----------------------------------------------------------
-this is port of SDL 1.2.13 to amigaos 68k
+This is port of SDL 1.2.15 to AmigaOS 68k.
-This use the directory structure of SDL so a port to newer versions is easy.
-The old amiga SDL 1.2.6 files are currently in the main tree, if maybe something must compare and fail under new versions.

-there are many fixes, timer and semaphore working correct, and faster speed.
+There are many fixes, timer and semaphore working correct, and faster speed.

 A HotKey is add CTRL+ALT+H.If press only every 2. second frame is draw to GFX Card.